Nikon D780 Comparison Review

 Is the Nikon D780 a good camera?
-The D780 has a Camera Elo of 3290.
-This very strong rating puts it among the elite group of camera grand masters.
-The D780 ranks among the top 10 percent of all digital single lens reflex cameras.
+The D780 has a Camera Elo of 2945.
+This rating puts the D780 among the top 10 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (full frame cameras), the D780 ranks among the top 30 percent.

 |Digital single lens reflex|